1967 VFL grand final: Post-match reactions and epilogue

-Our mistakes - free kicks, a couple of fumbles and miskicks - cost us the game.
+Our mistakes – free kicks, a couple of fumbles and miskicks – cost us the game.
 We looked like winning for most of the game, but we did not kick straight enough.
 Richmond was fortunate to get a goal in the final minutes.
 Richmond's win was good for football.
 Premierships are made to go around.

-Although there was no official Man of the Match award (the Norm Smith Medal would not be awarded until 1979), a panel which viewed the game retrospectively for the AFL Record's Grand Final edition in 2001, consisting of Sam Newman (who back in 1967 watched the game on television from his hospital bed while recovering from emergency surgery), former AFL CEO Wayne Jackson and respected football journalist Mike Sheahan, voted Bill Goggin as the best player on the day, with 20 kicks, ten handpasses and three goals.
+There was no official best on being award.
+A panel which viewed the game retrospectively for the AFL Record's Grand Final edition in 2001, consisting of Sam Newman (who in 1967 watched the game on television from hospital while recovering from emergency surgery), former AFL CEO Wayne Jackson and football journalist Mike Sheahan, voted Bill Goggin as the best player on the day, with 20 kicks, ten handpasses and three goals.
 Kevin Bartlett and Royce Hart also received votes for their performances.

-Richmond, under the coaching of Tom Hafey, won three additional premierships: in 1969, in 1973, and in 1974.
+Richmond, under the coaching of Tom Hafey, won three further premierships: in 1969, in 1973, and in 1974.